-Google is seeking Media Rating Council accreditation stating that YouTube in-stream video ads adhere to the industry standards for content level brand safety processes and controls.
+The Media Rating Council accreditation certifies that YouTube in-stream video ads adhere to the industry standards for content level brand safety processes and controls.
 This applies to YouTube in-stream video inventory purchased through Google Ads, Display & Video 360, and YouTube Reserve services.

 The industry guidelines were developed in an effort coordinated by the Interactive Advertising Bureau (IAB), the Media Rating Council (MRC), the American Association of Advertising Agencies (4A’s), and the Association of National Advertisers (ANA).
 YouTube was audited against these guidelines by an independent third-party auditor engaged by the MRC.

 About Google’s YouTube brand safety accreditation

 The accreditation is focused on YouTube’s brand safety processes and controls applied to YouTube’s in-stream video ads.
 This relates to: